 Nearly everywhere on earth communities use more than one language.
-What does that mean for Bible translation for languages that still might need Scripture?
+What does that mean for Bible translation into languages that still might need Scripture?
 What parts of the Bible should we choose?
 How would people use those products?
 Would they listen, sing, read, or watch it on video?
 What fits best?
 This assessment tool is meant to help churches and ministries to discover how the use of two or more languages in a community affects needs and plans for Bible translation.

-The easiest way to start looking at multilingualism in a community—that uses two or more languages—is by thinking about what kind, or type, of multilingualism that community uses.
+The easiest way to start looking at multilingualism in a community that uses two or more languages is by thinking about what kind, or type, of multilingualism that community uses.
 You can use the so-called Typology Assessment to find out what TYPE of language situation you are facing and what that means for Bible translation work.

 Here is a 5 minute video introducing the Tool, which you might find it useful to watch.